As the play is Older Than Radio, all spoilers on this page are unmarked.

 - Sir Anthony Absolute expects to be absolutely obeyed.

 - Mrs. Malaprop's name comes from "malapropos", meaning "inappropriate".
+She always seems to pick the wrong word for what she’s trying to say.

 - Obfuscating Stupidity: Lucy, Lydia's maid, is introduced as seeming none-to-bright, being confused by the various popular novels requested by Lydia or Lydia's use of fashionable language.
 At the end of the first act, after both Lydia and Lydia's aunt, Mrs. Malaprop, have both referred to Lucy as being simple and/or stupid, Lucy addresses the audience and mocks them, describing how through pretending to be simple and deferential, she's profited by acting as a go-between and playing Lucy and Mrs. Malaprop and their suitors against each other.